 5. Move your body joyfully

-Joyful movement will look a little different for everyone.
+Healing your relationship with movement might mean taking more time to rest and/or finding movement that you actually enjoy.
 Some people may love dancing, while others may love lifting weights.
 The options are really endless.

 Regardless of what movement you enjoy, you can show respect for your body by honoring how it’s feeling on any given day.